bagusmaulanahasan/bagusmaulanahasan/README.md

 <h2>What I Do</h2>
 <p>
-Over the past few years, I’ve worked on multiple React.js projects, including both personal and commercial work.
+Over the past few years, I’ve worked on multiple React.js projects.
 These projects range from simple portfolio sites to more complex applications.
 I thrive in creating clean, functional, and aesthetically pleasing user interfaces while ensuring a smooth user experience.
 </p>

 <h2>Core Competencies</h2>